gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_6_send_wifi_commands.md

 only allow lower FPS values.
 Check the [camera capabilities]({% link specs/ble.md %}#camera-capabilities) to see which settings are valid for given use cases.

+{% tip %}
-{% tip The following endpoint is different between Open GoPro 1.0 and 2.0. %}
+The following endpoint is different between Open GoPro 1.0 and 2.0.
+{% endtip %}

 Let's build the endpoint first to set the Video Resolution to 1080 (the setting_id and opt_value comes from the command table linked above).
 Click the relevant tab for the desired Open GoPro Version.